-- Put systems in place for pupils to confidently report abuse - ^o Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback
+- > Put systems in place for pupils to confidently report abuse - > Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback.

-The online monitoring system CPOMS is utilised to record and report concerns internally.
-All staff must ensure they have access to this system and are familiar with recording requirements as outlined in the Trust Safeguarding Handbook for staff.
+The online monitoring system is used by staff to report any concerns (CPOMS).
+This is outlined in the Trust Safeguarding Handbook for all staff.